vanderlee/coverflow/README.md

 the visible field.
 There may be covers beyond the outer covers, but they will not be visible.

+### Focus
+Coverflow is focussable.
+If you do not specify an explicit `tabIndex` attribute for the Coverflow element, one will be assigned with value `-1`, meaning it can be focussed using the mouse, but not by pressing the [tab] key.

+You can optionally set the `autofocus` attribute on the element, and Coverflow will detect it and focus itself on page load.

 Options
 -------
 ### **density** (function, default: `1`)